shostakovich/mugim/source/_posts/2013-03-23-pair-programming-the-why.markdown

 ### Zero friction reviews

 Do you do Code Reviews?
-We at Helpster have the 4-Eyes-Rule: Every peace of code has to be verified by a second pair of eyes.
+We at Helpster have the 4-Eyes-Rule: Every piece of code has to be verified by a second pair of eyes.

 Pair Programming of course offer just that.
 You have constant review of your code.
 And even better: You can directly incorporate it into your code.